robinbenitezmora/Vet-Clinic-Database/README.md

 # Vet Clinic Database

 > This is a database for a vet clinic.
 It contains information about animals and their owners.
-> It also contains information about the vets that are working in the clinic.
+> It also contain also information about the vets and the visits they have made to the animals.

 ## Getting Started